Lutein macular degeneration

 Bernard Preston

-Bernard Preston is passionate about attempting as far as possible to live a life without medication.
-That means plenty of exercise and a return to the foods that our grandmothers served.
+Bernard Preston is passionate about attempting as far as possible to enjoy a life without medication.
+That means plenty of exercise and a return to the foods that our great-grandmothers once served.

 The last fifty years during which our mothers were greatly influenced by the move away from natural living to convenience foods, have been characterised by obesity and skyrocketing autoimmune diseases.

-Whilst some of the research mentioned above is about the supplements used in the struggle with lutein macular degeneration, our focus is rather about getting these substances naturally on a daily basis from our food long before one has a positive Amsler grid test.
+Whilst some of the research mentioned above is about the supplements used in the struggle with lutein macular degeneration, our focus is rather about getting this nutrient naturally on a daily basis from our food; long before one has a positive Amsler grid test.

 Interestingly two independent researchers, one in America and the other in Europe have found that the prevalence of AMD is actually decreasing.
 Many reasons are put forward; reduced smoking is top of the list, known to be an important factor in the disease.